 After the sadness of the first chapter — sadness that’s rooted in adult experiences like marriage, employment, etc. — it’s both refreshing and poignant to see two young children enjoying themselves on a car ride.
 They’re too young to regard the car as a prison, as their mother does.
 Though Macon’s disgust toward and control over Ruth and the family is still evident.

-As Macon drives the car down Not Doctor Street, some blacks in the street envy his wealth — in 1936, there are only a few blacks who are as rich as Macon.
+As Macon drives the car down Not Doctor Street, some Black people in the street envy his wealth — in 1936, there are only a few Black people who are as rich as Macon.
 Others laugh at him, since they think he’s not using his car right — never driving fast, picking up friends, or rolling down the window to greet people.
 Privately, these people call the car Macon’s hearse.

 The people on Not Doctor Street know what Lena and First Corinthians are too young to know: Macon’s car doesn’t bring him any real freedom; it’s a prison.

-In this scene, Lena and Corinthians almost seem more realistic and insightful about blackness than their own parents; for all their innocence, they’re already learned a fundamental rule of their society — blacks are poorer and less powerful than whites.
+In this scene, Lena and Corinthians almost seem more realistic and insightful about Blackness than their own parents; for all their innocence, they’re already learned a fundamental rule of their society — Black people are poorer and less powerful than white people.

 Corinthians and Lena ask Macon if he’s going to buy a summer house.
-Macon replies that he might buy and rent out property there, and that blacks might have the money to live in the area in the next five or ten years.
+Macon replies that he might buy and rent out property there, and that Black people might have the money to live in the area in the next five or ten years.
 Milkman asks to use the bathroom, and Lena, annoyed, takes him out of the car.
-Corinthians asks whether there will really be enough blacks in the area to justify buying a summer house, noting that blacks don’t like the water.
+Corinthians asks whether there will really be enough Black people in the area to justify buying a summer house, noting that Black people don’t like the water.
 Meanwhile, Milkman accidentally urinates on Lena.
 He has a bad habit of turning around before he’s finished, as if he’s unconcerned with his future.

-It’s remarkable, and chilling, that Lena and Corinthians have already learned as much as they know about black stereotypes: blacks are poor, blacks don’t like to swim, etc. This illustrates the concept of “internalized racism” — in other words, Lena and Corinthians don’t learn these things because white people tell them directly; they hear them from other blacks.
+It’s remarkable, and chilling, that Lena and Corinthians have already learned as much as they know about racist Black stereotypes: Black people are poor, Black people don’t like to swim, etc. This illustrates the concept of “internalized racism” — in other words, Lena and Corinthians don’t learn these things because white people tell them directly; they hear them from other Black people.
 Milkman’s behavior while urinating parallels Porter’s in the last chapter, but it also (explicitly) symbolizes his uncertainty about what he’ll grow up to be.